maniospas/Blombly/docs/material/style.md

 print("This is a number !{number:fmt}");
 ```

 Similarly, prefer using control flow without brackets.
-If so,
+When you do
-prefer bracketless statements in the same line as their
+so, prefer placing bracketless statements in the same line as their
 controlling condition.
 The language's syntax is curated so
 that only the trailing semicolon will appear in each line.
 Here is an example: